-With his new endeavor, Good Saint Nathanael, Nate ventures into quiet, very vulnerable territory.
-Hide No Truth, the project debut, has been hailed by critics as "an introspective masterwork" (IDIOTEQ), "a treasure worth reflecting upon time and time again" (A Diverse Sound), and "an earnest, melancholic, and impossible to forget album" (SpinDitty).
+With his new endeavor, Good Saint Nathanael, Nate returns to his singer/songwriter roots.
+The project debut, Hide No Truth, has been hailed by critics as "an introspective masterwork" (IDIOTEQ), "a treasure worth reflecting upon time and time again" (A Diverse Sound), and "an earnest, melancholic, and impossible to forget album" (SpinDitty).

 Good Saint Nathanael / Hide No Truth Press:

 "an introspective masterwork" & Nate gives a commentary on each track of Hide No Truth.

 The "Lightning" video was included along with the likes of Kurt Vile, Lucy Dacus, Bob Mould, Patty Griffin, Edwyn Collins and Cass McCombs

 "Listening to this record makes one want to slow down a bit, be more intentional, love a little more, be kind to those around you."

 "an earnest, melancholic, and impossible to forget album.
 Nate Allen has put the world on notice that he is a songwriter to be reckoned with."